babs257/Smashing-mag/README.md

 # Design Teardown [Collaborative Project]
-This is part of a series of projects to be completed by Microverse developer's program.
+This is part of a series of projects to be completed by Microverse developer's program.<br>
 This project consists of building a heatmap of the [Smashing magazine](https://www.smashingmagazine.com/) website

 You can find the original project specification [here](https://www.theodinproject.com/courses/html5-and-css3/lessons/design-teardown).